About Architecture: Design + Build

 Youth Art Exchange has partnered with the San Francisco Unified School District and John O’Connell High School’s Building, Construction and Trades Lab to offer new classes:

-- Architecture + Construction: The young architects learn the basics in architecture design and construction in this collaboration with John O’Connell High School.
+- Design + Build: The young architects learn the basics in architecture design and construction in this collaboration with John O’Connell High School.
 Our young architects in recent years have designed and constructed the Excelsior and the OMI neighborhoods’ first parklets.
 They have also built temporary street furniture, waste-bins in Portola, a pavilion for the Bayview Asian Community Garden, and a number of public art projects in the Excelsior.
-A $500 stipend and school credits are awarded upon completion of a full year of programming.

 We have worked in several neighborhoods across San Francisco for public art & architecture projects including the Mission, Excelsior, OMI, and Portola neighborhoods.